 As per 27 July, the travel advice for destinations within the EU have changed.
 All of Europe is now green (travel allowed) or orange (travel allowed but risks).

-Upon return to The Netherlands, from 8 August a DCC must be shown.
+Upon return to The Netherlands, a DCC must be shown.
 For non-fully vaccinated travellers, a negative PCR test (max.
 48 hrs old) or a negative Antigen test (max.
 24 hours old) most be shown.

 Please note that where you travel to, extra corona measures like quarantine or test obligations may apply.
 The situation in a country may change rapidly, therefor, check the trave advise regularly.

-It is required to wear face masks in the station and at the platforms.
+It is required to wear face masks in the stations, trains and platforms.